markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 When you use one of the partnered CA (Certificate Authority) providers, Key Vault refers to this as using an [Integrated CA](https://learn.microsoft.com/en-us/azure/key-vault/certificates/how-to-integrate-certificate-authority) and you can configure automatic renewal.
 If you're not using an Integrated CA, then you'll need to automate the process of retrieving a new certificate, and then upload that into Key Vault.

-You can do this relatively simply via PowerShell:
+You can do the latter pretty easily via PowerShell:

 ```powershell
 # Variables